wir35/marf/README.md

 (Some hardware revisions had the pulse leds switched by accident.
 You only need this part of the procedure if you are affected by this bug.)

+### Usage

+All of the instructions in the Buchla original manual still apply to the 2.66 revision (perhaps more so than in 2.5).
+This section describes the additional functionality.

+#### AFG Section Shift (unexpanded units only)

+In normal operation, both function generators (AFG) utilize the same step programming.
+This is how the original module operates.
+In previous revisions (1.0 - 2.5) this was "improved" by making the programming distinct for each AFG.
+This was perhaps a slight increase in functionality, with a decrease in usability.
+The original behavior has been restored in 2.66.

+A hack is provided to access two different banks of step programming.

+1. Afgs 1 and 2 both access the same memory unless you use section shift.
+2. Press Stage Address Display 1 + Stage No Right to move afg1 to steps [17-32].
+3. Press Stage Address Display 1 + Stage No Left to move afg1 back to steps [1-16].
+3. Press Stage Address Display 2 + Stage No Right to move afg2 to steps [17-32].
+4. Press Stage Address Display 2 + Stage No Left to move afg2 back to steps [1-16].
+5. Switches have no effect when expander is present.

+When set to steps 17-32, of course the slider value will still be that of 1-16.

+#### Save Program

+This version supports saving and loading 16 programs (even with expander).
+Slider data is always saved along with the program.
+Note that the marf does not stop running while saving a program.

+1. Press the Clear switch _down_ briefly to enter save mode.
+2. The pulse leds will toggle to indicate that you are in save mode.
+3. To abort saving, press one of the Display switches.
+4. Use the Stage No switch to select one of the 16 memory locations.
+    The step leds will indicate the memory location.
+5. Press Clear switch _down_ again briefly to save the program.
+6. Leds will flash downwards when the program is saved.

+#### Load Program

+Any of the 16 saved programs may be reloaded.
+Note that the marf does not stop running when loading a program.
+Once the program is loaded, all sliders will be "pinned" at their saved value.
+To restore slider activity, the slider must be moved through the saved value.
+If a slider is stuck then moving it from minimum to maximum value will always unstick it.

+1. Press the Clear switch _up_ briefly to enter load mode.
+2. The pulse leds will toggle to indicate that you are in load mode.
+3. To abort loading, press one of the Display switches.
+4. Use the Stage No switch to select one of the 16 memory locations.
+5. Press Clear switch _up_ again briefly to load the program.
+6. Leds will flash upwards when the program is loaded.

+#### Pulse Tricks

+Note these useful behaviors.

+1. A simultaneous pulse to start and stop is the same as the manual advance switch.
+2. A simultaneous pulse to strobe and start will correctly start on the strobed step.

+To stack pulse inputs to multiple destinations, a hardware modification may be necessary to increase the input impedence of the pulse inputs.

 ### Recommended Hardware Modifications